 If you live within the limits of Bethany, trash service is provided by the city only, and charges for the service appear on your city utility bill.
 Private waste removal is not allowed.
 According to code, residents must use a "weather-proof metal or plastic receptacle" that is designed for solid waste disposal, and it can't exceed 40 gallons in size.

 By 6 a.m. on the morning of pickup, receptacle(s) should be placed within 10 feet of the curb and not blocked by cars, fences or other barriers.
 Trash not in a container won't be collected.
 Also, note that the city does not pick up on major holidays.
 In those situations, it resumes the next business day.
 For waste disposal questions and pickup schedule information, contact (405) 789-6285.

-This includes things such as paint, oil, cooking grease, pesticides, acids and car batteries.
+In general, you shouldn't dispose of any chemicals or hazardous items.
+This includes things such as paint, oil, cooking grease, pesticides, acids, and car batteries.
 Also, don't throw away building materials, rocks or tires.
 Attempts to do so are unlawful and could result in a penalty.
 Instead, look for alternative disposal methods of these items.
 For example, many automotive stores such as Auto Zone will dispose of car batteries and motor oil, Wal-Mart will recycle tires, and websites such as earth911.com can help you find disposal solutions near you for any number of hazardous materials.

-Yes, recyclables such as plastics 1 & 2, tin, and aluminum products can be taken to the Public Works Department at 5300 N. Central Rd.
+Recyclables such as plastics 1 & 2, tin, and aluminum products can be taken to the Public Works Department at 5300 N. Central Rd.
 The facility is open 7 a.m. to 3 p.m, Monday through Friday, and is closed on holidays.
 Paper and cardboard are not accepted.